Learning from the past, living in the moment, and leaving footprints for the future. Stories of lov

 Menorca Cove

-In 1767, Jose was six years old and with his parents they made their way to the northern part of Florida with as many as 1400 others that left their homeland to tame this wilderness.
+In 1766, Jose was six years old and with his parents they made their way to the northern part of Florida with as many as 1400 others that left their homeland to tame this wilderness.
 It took two ships and two months to arrive at their destination.
 Their hopes were high.
+Jose became known as Joseph.

 Popular legend tells us that in 1513, Ponce de León, a Spanish explorer discovered Florida while searching for the Fountain of Youth and he named the region La Florida which means "flowery land".

-In 1980, the Menorcan Society was formed to promote the culture and heritage who left their home to make a new life.
+In 1980, the Menorcan Society was formed to promote the culture and heritage who left their home to make a new life in St. Augustine.

 St. Augustine celebrates every year the arrival of the Menorcan people with traditional tasty food, music, and dancing.
-People dress in period costume and have a parade of men and women riding on pure Spanish horses the breed known as Andalusion.
+People dress in period costume and have a parade of men and women riding on pure bred Spanish horses, the breed is known as Andalusian.

 No comments: